pranjaljain99/Recommender-System/README.md

 _e.
 Fraud Recommendation_
 To increase the profitability of the merchants, products with higher sales margin are recommended to the user and that with lower margin is not recommended.
 Also, in some cases, a seller tends to recommend a different product of his own brand and weights down the ranking of the competitor brand.
 **Solution : Content based filtering tends to avoid this incorrect way of prediction**

+**CONCLUSION**

+For this project there have been a variety of things which have helped me put theory into practical learning which is used in real world scenarios.
+One such problem is associated with data collection.
+Most of the times, we obtain the data in an unstructured or a semi structured format.
+Exploratory data analysis (EDA) forms a major part to get a feel of the data.
+Once the data is cleansed, we apply various transformations on it (Feature Engineering) according to our requirements in order to receive the desired result.
+Now nMachine learning algorithms comes into play which helps us in prediction.
+Finally, the output is interpreted and evaluated using the statistical methods.